KewangZhili/CS590PROJECT/README.md

 RUN main.ipynb file

 The modular flow of the code is presented in the comments of the main.ipynb file and explanation is detailed in the slides and in the paper
+Steps:
+1.Preparing the dataset
+2.Concept Detection phase is similar to base paper,utilising their code( 3.
+2.Encode with Distil BERT encoder

 Datasets:
 ROCOv2:https://www.imageclef.org/2024/medical/caption